Terabee/teraranger_array_tutorials/README.md

 - The bring up:
 `roslaunch teraranger_array_tutorials kobuki_bringup.launch`

-Or if you want to simulate on Gazebo:
+- Or if you want to simulate on Gazebo:
 `roslaunch teraranger_array_tutorials kobuki_gazebo_bringup.launch`

-- The driver for the teraranger_one tower:
+- The slam launch file:
 `roslaunch teraranger_array_tutorials gmapping.launch`

 You can modify the parameters of the gmapping package into the teraranger_array_tutorials package: